 On the contrary, the stable regulatory environment & supportive infrastructure developments in Dubai have been attracting rich buyers from Africa and Asia.

-Europe is the best place for such investors and at least 53 percent of the overseas buyers are looking for commercial properties in Europe.
+Europe is the best place for investors looking for commercial opportunities, and at least 53 per cent of the overseas buyers are looking for commercial properties in Europe.
 North America and the Middle East are other global regions favourable for overseas realtors.

-Dubai is ranked after the UK for offering great opportunities in real estate, where at least 25 percent of Kenyan super-rich are buying properties.
-The super-rich report of 2017 by Knight Frank show Nairobi, Rwanda, Tanzania, and Uganda – produce the fasted growing super rich and these affluent population is investing aboard, mostly in the UK and Dubai.
+Dubai is ranked after the UK for offering great opportunities in real estate, where at least 25 per cent of Kenyan super-rich are buying properties.
+The super-rich report of 2017 by Knight Frank shows Nairobi, Rwanda, Tanzania and Uganda – produce the fasted growing super-rich, and the growingly affluent population is purchasing properties abroad, mostly in the UK and Dubai.

 Germany has a competitive economy, and prices are rising, but the rates peaked in 2015 and 2016.
 The UK and Germany are both facing an increase in population and a shortage of affordable homes, and the price in Germany is low compared to UK cities.

 Cities like Frankfurt and Munich are constantly growing.
 These cities host the largest airports and have great art and architecture but low vacancy rates.
 Berlin has the infrastructure, transportation and growth, but the prices are not comparable to London.
 The local government has introduced rent caps to prevent rental growth, and other measures have been taken to restrict unrealistic growth.

 To get the latest deals and emerging trends in European properties, check - Hamilton International Estates (www.hamiltoninternationalestates.com).